Discharge During Pregnancy: What’s Typical and What’s Not

 You can expect to have typical leukorrhea throughout pregnancy.
 There are some other types of discharge that you could experience, as well.
 Here’s what to look out for.

-In the third trimester, you might notice a larger amount of discharge called the mucus plug, which could signal you are progressing toward labor, Pugh says.
+In the third trimester, you might notice a larger amount of discharge called the mucus plug.
+This could signal you're progressing toward labor, Pugh says.

-The American College of Obstetricians and Gynecologists describes the mucus plug as a “thick clump of mucus.”
-During pregnancy, it develops at the cervix to help protect the uterus from infection, and then it can come out as the cervix changes to get ready for childbirth.
+The American College of Obstetricians and Gynecologists says the mucus plug looks like a “thick clump of mucus.”
+During pregnancy, it develops at the cervix to help protect the uterus from infection.
+It's common to lose your mucus plug as the cervix dilates (gets wider) to get ready for childbirth.

 Postpartum Discharge

 Once you deliver your baby, you’ll experience another type of discharge known as lochia.
-This postpartum discharge looks similar to a very heavy period, and it includes blood, small clots, and tissue that lines the uterus.
-It’ll start off red, and then over the course of about six weeks, it typically gradually gets lighter in both amount and color.
+This postpartum discharge looks similar to a very heavy period.
+It includes blood, small clots, and tissue that lines the uterus.
+It starts off red, and then over the course of about six weeks, it typically gradually gets lighter in both amount and color.
 At times, it may look brown or have mucus.

 If postpartum discharge becomes greenish or smells very bad, or if you have fever or chills, seek medical care.

-Remember: Increased vaginal discharge during pregnancy is usually okay—unless you’re noticing any concerning signs, like bleeding, significant odor, or itching, in which case you should call your doctor.
+Remember: Increased vaginal discharge during pregnancy is usually okay.
+But if you notice any concerning signs, like bleeding, significant odor, or itching, you should call your doctor.

 There’s no need to do anything about typical pregnancy discharge, Pugh says.
-But if the increased moisture makes you feel comfortable, you can wear a panty liner or absorbent underwear.
+But if the increased moisture makes you feel uncomfortable, you can wear a panty liner or absorbent underwear.

 You May Also Like: